KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 Cascade is structurally rare.

-The underlying current unifies the stations — not the persistence of one figure-name.
+The underlying current connects the stations — not the persistence of one figure-name.

 Paradigm: